Paddling the Rideau Canal in Downtown Ottawa (Hogs Back Locks to the Ottawa Locks)

 The original rapids didn't require a portage - natives, surveyors and voyageurs would line their canoes (pull them) up or down the rapids.
 It does appear that when civilized folk arrived, a portage was developed to allow them to bypass the rapids.
 There is a tale told of the Billings family (early settlers) accidently shooting the rapids (c.1814).
 The problem with the tale is that it has the Billings going over the falls, which didn't exist until the dam was built.
 Nonetheless, if you look at the rapids below the falls, you can imaging the poor Billings family shooting through that in a canoe.

-Railway Tunnel: you can't see this, but as you paddle the canal, immediately south of Dow's Lake, you'll be paddling over a railway tunnel.
-This tunnel was built in 1963 to carry both CPR and CNR trains under the canal.
+Railway Tunnel: You can't see this, but as you paddle the canal, immediately south of Dows Lake, you'll be paddling over a railway tunnel.
+This tunnel was opened in 1967 to carry CN and CPR (mostly CPR) trains under the canal.
 A railway swing bridge was originally built in this location by the St. Lawrence and Ottawa Railway Company in 1871.
 CPR replaced that bridge with another swing bridge in 1916.
 That bridge was removed in 1968.

-Embankments: not really visible today, but the lake was formed by the construction of two embankments, the Great Embankment at the south end (built by Philemon Wright & Sons) and the St. Louis Embankment (named after the contractor who built it, Jean-Baptiste St. Louis ).
+Embankments: Not really visible today, but the lake was formed by the construction of two embankments, the Great Embankment at the south end (built by Philemon Wright and Sons) and the St. Louis Embankment (named after the contractor who built it, Jean-Baptiste St. Louis ).
 The original plan was to carry the canal through the swamp using an aqueduct created by embanking.
-However, detailed surveys revealed that the second embankment could be made smaller (less costly) if it was moved north, to a constriction in the swamp - this is the St. Louis Embankment.
+However, detailed surveys revealed that the second embankment could be made smaller (less costly) if it was moved north, to a constriction in the swamp (the "Ridge of the Swamp") – this is the St. Louis Embankment.
+Together they flooded the area, creating Dows Lake.
+As one of the Royal Engineers, Lt.
+Frome, succinctly put it: "Dow's Great Swamp, which, by means of two massive earthen embankments, is converted into a pool 20 feet deep."

 Lansdowne Park: A landmark for many years, the use of this area as an exhibition ground dates to about 1875 when an agricultural and arts exhibition was held on the site.
-It had become more formalized when the City of Ottawa acquired it in 1898.
+It's use become more formalized when the City of Ottawa acquired it in 1898.
 The historic exhibition hall, the Aberdeen Pavilion, was built in 1898.
-The stadium (Frank Clair Stadium) got its start as a grandstand in 1909 with additions made in the 1960s.
-The area is now under re-development.
+The stadium (former Frank Clair Stadium – now TD Place) got its start as a grandstand in 1909 with additions made in the 1960s.
+The entire site, including the stadium, was re-developed between 2008 and 2015.

-Natural Gully: in the area of Lansdowne Park, the canal enters the Natural Gully, a pre-canal gully that contained a creek that flowed to the Rideau River.
+Natural Gully: In the area of Lansdowne Park, the canal enters the Natural Gully, a pre-canal gully that contained a creek that flowed to the Rideau River.
 This is why the canal follows a bit of a meandering course and is wider than the man-made canal cuts.
 Most of the work to make this area navigable was to clear the gully of vegetation.
-The gully originally continued northeast to the Rideau River, the location where left the present day canal is the sharp northwest turn of the canal (into the Deep Cut) to the Ottawa Locks.
-An embankment was erected at this spot to block the gully and allow it to achieve a navigation depth of water.
+The gully originally continued northeast to the Rideau River, the location where it left the present day canal is the sharp northwest turn of the canal (into the Deep Cut) to the Ottawa Locks.
+An embankment (4.6 m /15 ft. high by 96 m / 315 ft long) was erected at this spot to block the gully and provide a navigation depth of water all the way to Hartwells.
+In an 1831 progress report, Colonel By wrote: "From the Beaver Meadow to the Natural Gully a distance of 1053 yards, the Excavation was through clay and from its great depth is termed the Deep Cut; at the North Entrance of Natural Gully, a Mound of Earth or Dam of 15 feet in height and 315 feet in length was to be constructed to prevent the water escaping down a Ravine; the Gully in question is 3300 yards in length, an average breadth 83 yards, from its south [north] entrance to the Notch of the Mountain."

 Queensway Bridge: This is a fixed high level (7.1 m / 23 ft) bridge that carries Highway 417 over the Rideau Canal.
 It was built in about 1966.

-Beaver Meadow/Rideau Basin: this was a meadow in the pre-canal era that lay above the bedrock ridge of the ravine (Entrance Valley) that now hosts the locks.
-It was an easy digging area and when the canal was first built, a lay-by (the Rideau Basin, a docking area) was created here.
+Beaver Meadow/Rideau Basin: This was a meadow in the pre-canal era that lay above the bedrock ridge of the ravine (Entrance Valley) that now hosts the locks.
+It was an easy digging area and when the canal was first built, a lay-by (the Canal Basin, a docking area) was created here.
+It included a small wooden lock at the outlet into Lowertown.
 Starting in the 1870s, the east side of the basin was filled in to make a foundation for railway tracks.
 In the 1920s, the west end was being filled in and by 1927, the basin was gone.
 Today the area of the former basin is marked by Confederation Park, the Mackenzie King Bridge and the Ottawa Convention Centre.

-Plaza Bridge: this high fixed high level (7.9 m / 25.6 ft) bridge was built in 1912.
+Plaza Bridge: This high fixed high level (7.9 m / 25.6 ft) bridge was built in 1912.
 It replaced two previous bridges, the Sappers Bridge, built in 1828 (by the Royal Sappers and Miners) and the Dufferin Bridge, built in 1872.
 The Sappers Bridge was a magnificent stone structure consisting of a single arch span.
 The Dufferin bridge, built adjacent to the Sappers Bridge on the downstream (locks) side had three arched spans made of wrought iron and stone.
-Both these bridges were demolished to create the single Plaza Bridge.
+Both these bridges were demolished in 1912 to create the space to build the single Plaza Bridge.
 The Plaza Bridge was widened in about 1938.

-Major's Hill Park: overlooking the Ottawa locks to the east is this park.
+Major's Hill Park: Overlooking the Ottawa locks to the east is this park.
 It is the former location of the house that Lt.
 Colonel John By, Superintending Engineer for the Rideau Canal and his family lived in during the construction of the canal.
-The house burned down in 1849, today you can see the excavated foundations and interpretive panels.
-You'll also find a magnificent statue of Colonel By that overlooks the locks.
+The house burned down in October 1848, today you can see the excavated foundations and interpretive panels.
+You’ll also find a magnificent statue of Colonel By, created by Joseph-Émile Brunet, overlooking the locks.
+This hill, originally known as Colonel's Hill, became known as Major's Hill after the Major Daniel Bolton.
+He (as Captain Bolton, promoted Major in 1838) took over as Superintending Engineer of the Rideau Canal after Lt.
+Colonel By returned to England in 1832.
+He lived on the hill in the same house that Colonel By used during the building of the canal.
+This area was formally established as a park in 1875.

 If you want a good photo of the locks, take a hike up the path on the east side from Lock 1 (lowest lock) towards the Alexandra Bridge (the big bridge crossing the Ottawa River).
 As you come onto the bridge, you'll find a couple of viewing platforms - these provide a view back to get some photos of both the Parliament Buildings and the locks.